makeasnek/FindTheMag2/readme.md

 <b>What if I can't run the Gridcoin wallet on my machine?
 For example, due to space limitations on my Raspberry Pi?</b>

 As of FindTheMag 2.0, it will fetch the latest stats from Gridcoinstats.eu.
 You can also generate stats from non-local BOINC clients by gathering their log files and pointing the tool at them.
 You can copy your BOINC data directory to a machine that has the wallet running and point the script to it.
 Note that you don't need to copy any subfolders in the BOINC directory, just the root directory and files directly beneath it.
+[Syncthing](https://syncthing.net/) is a great tool for this.

+<b>Any other tips for efficient crunching?</b>

+Underclocking your CPU and GPU can improve the amount of compute you get per watt.
+You will get work done slower, but often for a significant decrease in power usage.
+Note that some projects like GPUGrid and Folding@home provide a bonus for fast return of work so that must be factored in as well.
+In order of how profitable projects are, it tends to be (from most to least profitable) Math, Physics, Health augmented by CPU/GPU ability.

 <h3>Legal</h3>